akrasuski1/Grapher/README.md

 The code features Polish identifiers (despite interface language being English), little to no error checking, hardcoded constants and, the best of all, handwritten interface.
 That's right, I wasn't using any graphical layout editor, but rather changing widget positions manually, recompiling, and checking if it looks okay...
+The whole code, for "modularization" is split into two files.
+Nobody told me you can compile more than one `cpp` file together, so the main file just includes the other...

 Screenshot, as seen running in Wine under Linux: